Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 How much will we be paid?

-Shared Parental Pay (ShPP) is paid at the same rate as Statutory Maternity Pay after the first 6 weeks: GBP184.03 per week or 90% of average weekly earnings (whichever is lower) for up to 37 weeks total, minus any SMP already claimed.
+Shared Parental Pay (ShPP) is paid at the same rate as Statutory Maternity Pay after the first 6 weeks: £194.32 per week or 90% of average weekly earnings (whichever is lower) for up to 37 weeks total, minus any SMP already claimed.
+Rate shown is for 2026/27 tax year - check GOV.UK for current rates.

 What are our rights during SPL?